evmos/ethermint/x/README.md

 Here are the modules required in Ethermint :

-- [Evm](evm/spec/README.md) - Implement the EVM as a Cosmos SDK module.
+- [EVM](evm/spec/README.md) - Implement the EVM as a Cosmos SDK module.
-- [Feemarket](feemarket/spec/README.md) - Define a global variable fee for Cosmos transactions.
+- [Fee Market](feemarket/spec/README.md) - Define a global variable fee for Cosmos transactions based on EIP-1559.